-4. Non-Reverse Couplings
+3. Non-Reverse Couplings

-For explosion-proof motors, a special non-reverse endshield cover made of bronze must be used, so pins striking ratchet teeth will not pump shaft bearings, when during shutdown the residual water in the system drives the pump in the reverse direction.
+The non-reverse type of coupling, as shown to the right of the motor centerline in Figures 1 and 2, is also a bolted type and, in addition, it keeps the pump and motor from rotating in the reverse direction.
+Thus, it not only prevents damage from overspeeding and damage to waterlubricated pump shaft bearings, when during shutdown the residual water in the system drives the pump in the reverse direction.
 This type of coupling also allows up-thrust from the pump to be carried by the motor bearings.
 Motor torque is transmitted to the pump shaft through the two halves of the coupling which are bolted together.
-See Required Bolt Torques.
+See required bolt torques.